Tulip-Dev/tulip/docs/python/gettingstarted.rst

       * Mac OS : Nothing to do, you should be able to import all the modules installed on the system.

-      * Linux : Unfortunately, our linux bundle does not allow to import the majority of Python external modules as the Python library included in the bundle lacks some important built-in modules
+      * Linux : Nothing to do, since Tulip 3.8 the standard Python library is now included in the binary bundle.
-	(like math, cPickle, ...).
-The only solution you have is to compile Tulip yourself (don't forget to install the Python development package on your system to be able to build the bindings).

 .. _usingBindingsInShell: